RebornBeat/BGP-X/docs/deployment_architecture.md

 **What it does NOT do**: Route traffic, construct paths, perform handshakes, encrypt anything.

 **Not required for BGP-X to function**: The daemon operates without the config client.

 ---

-## Geographic Plausibility — OPTIONAL

-Geographic plausibility scoring is an **OPTIONAL** reputation signal.
-Nodes MAY declare a jurisdiction in their advertisement.
-If they do, BGP-X measures RTT and evaluates whether the latency is plausible for the claimed region.

-- If jurisdiction is NOT declared: geo plausibility scoring does NOT apply
-- If jurisdiction IS declared: geo plausibility scoring applies
-- Satellite-connected nodes are **exempt** from geo plausibility scoring

-You are NOT required to declare your node's jurisdiction.

----